Anthony-Lawal/ASF.QA.Recruitment.CSharp/README.md

 if you want), and an example test case in the Tests.cs file to get you started* *Again, the code does not have to be perfect, we are looking at the tests you would write for this user story, not their implementation*

+## Anthony Lawal Solutions

+Q1.
+Do you think the application satisfies the acceptance criteria?
+*Run the application to see the output, browse the implementation and write a short summary of why you think the application does / doesn't meet the acceptance criteria*

+Q1 Answer:
+1.The variable ukDateTime was implemented using DateTime.Now, which captures the system’s local time.
+This approach assumes the local machine is set to UK time, which may not always be the case
+2. The application does not successfully display the difference in time between UK and Canada - 'Must display the difference in time between the UK and Canada'
+3.The code successfully meets the requirement to display the date in the specified format (dddd dd MMMM yyyy HH:mm:ss).

+Q2.
+Refactor the code to be more testable.

+Q2 Answer:
+The project was the refactored to the classes and method below:
+-- ITimeApiService Interface: ITimeApiService is defined as an abstraction for fetching the current time.
+The change will allow for easy mocking during tests.
+-- WorldTimeApiService Implementation: This class implements ITimeApiService and uses HttpClient to retrieve time from the API.
+-- TimeDifferenceEvaluator Class: This class handles the logic for formatting the date, displaying time, and calculating the time difference.
+By extracting this logic, we are able to test it independently from the API calls.
+-- DisplayTimeDifferenceMessage Method: This method isolates the logic for displaying time difference messages, making it easy to test the method without having to rely on real date values.
+-- An Interface should have been created for the Client.
+It was not implemented to avoid complicating the change.

+Q3.
+What types of automated tests, and test cases would you write to test this application?

+Q3 Answer:
+I implemented two types of automated tests: unit tests and integration tests.
+The unit tests focus on validating the logic within the TimeDifferenceEvaluator class, ensuring that its core functionality is quickly and efficiently tested.
+The integration test is designed specifically to verify connectivity to the Time API service, confirming that we can retrieve valid data from the service.
+By isolating connectivity in the integration test, I avoided duplicating scenarios already covered by the unit tests.

+The following unit tests were written:
+1. DisplayTimeDifferenceShouldReturnCorrectMessageWhenCanadaIsAheadOfUk
+2. DisplayTimeDifferenceShouldReturnCorrectMessageWhenUkIsAheadOfCanada
+3. FormatDateTimeShouldReturnFormattedDateTime
+4. GetTimeDifferenceShouldReturnCorrect

+Integration test:
+VerifyThatTheUserCanGetTimeFromService